ceph/ceph-cm-ansible/roles/maas/README.md

   - one-lease-per-client: "true"

 This list will be used to populate the global DHCP snippet.
 You can add additional keys and values.
 Just make sure they follow the syntax required for dhcpd.conf.
+The global configuration is optional, so you can just remove the elements of the list if you do not need them.

 dhcp_maas_subnets: #This is a list of dictionaries, you can list here all the subnets you want to configure and use any name you want in this case we use front and back but you can include here any other or change the names.
   front: